Halleloya/GOLDIE/README.md

 Sidenotes:

-To run a local database `python -m Droit.run`
+To run a local directory `python -m Droit.run`

 To initialize database and start the application server as one go, use `./setup.sh` in `/Droit/src` (applied to a single server).